Qoqosha/Lusanda-Portfolio-Projects/README.md

 ### Project Overview

 This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
 The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

 ![Netflix logo ](https://github.com/Qoqosha/Lusanda-Portfolio-Projects/blob/main/logo.png)